 For more details click here.

-All cellar doors have a Covid-safe policy in place as well as capacity limits.
-Therefore, you must book ahead to avoid disappointment.
 It is essential to account for each child you are bringing along as well for the purposes of being accounted for around the spacing requirements.

 Remember also to bring your own entertainment kits; games like cards like Uno or colouring in pencils are always a winner!